open-mmlab/mmgeneration/docs/en/user_guides/2_dataset_prepare.md

     persistent_workers=True)
 ```

-Here, `UnpairedImageDataset` will load both images (domain A and B) from different paths and transform them at the same time.
+`UnpairedImageDataset` will load both images (domain A and B) from different paths and transform them at the same time.

+Here, we provide download links of datasets used in [Pix2Pix](http://efrosgans.eecs.berkeley.edu/pix2pix/datasets/) and [CycleGAN](https://people.eecs.berkeley.edu/~taesung_park/cyclegan/datasets/).